IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_pipes.md

 <h2>{{ header | uppercase }}</h2>
 ```

-What is really great about pipes in Angular compared to a WPF converter is that you can actually use more than one pipe at a time.
-So for example you can use a [DatePipe](https://angular.io/api/common/DatePipe) and [UpperCasePipe](https://angular.io/api/common/UpperCasePipe) in order to format the date to a user-friendly format and make it uppercase:
+What is really great about the pipes in Angular compared to a WPF converter is that you can actually use more than one pipe at a time.
+So, for example you can use a [DatePipe](https://angular.io/api/common/DatePipe) and [UpperCasePipe](https://angular.io/api/common/UpperCasePipe) in order to format the date to a user-friendly format and make it uppercase:

 ```html
 <h2>{{ birthday | date | uppercase }}</h2>
 ```

 Besides that, we also have the option to provide parameters to the pipe.
-For example the [DatePipe](https://angular.io/api/common/DatePipe) has parameters like format, time zone and locale.
+For example, the [DatePipe](https://angular.io/api/common/DatePipe) has parameters like format, time zone and locale.

 ```html
 <h2>{{ birthday | date:"MM/dd/yy" }}</h2>